jkent/pybot/README.md

 #### github

-This plugin will show information about GitHub users and repos when linked in a channel.
+This plugin will show information about GitHub users and repos when a url is linked within a channel.  jrspruitt was the original author, rewritten by jkent.

 #### math